mozfet/meteor-fullstack/FULLSTACK.md

 - Android Studio v3.21
 - Meteor v

-- [ ] Create a customise project script that collects settings and update meteor, cordova, and mobile configs, build script, and npm deploy script with:
-- project name
-- project folder
-- server url
-- andriod
-  - generate keystore
-  - generate certificates
-- mailgun settings
-- mailchimp settings
-- braintree settings
+## Credits

+This open source project is maintained by The Expert Box B.V. as a thank you to the Open Source Community.

+Do you want to help this project improve?
+Check the [open issues on GitHub](https://github.com/mozfet/meteor-fullstack/issues).
+Merge requests welcome!

 ## Installation

 Clone this repo and modify it to suit your needs.
-If you are using the secure and unsecure scripts, you first have to install GPG2.
+If you want to use the secure and unsecure scripts, you need to install GPG2.

 ## Workflow (work in progress)

-- [ ] Complete all scripts to make this workflow possible.

-1. Edit ```fullstack-config.json```.
+1. Edit ```fullstack-config.json``` to represent your project configuration.
 2. Configure project ```$ meteor npm run config``` based on ```fullstack-config.json```.
 3. Change code to perform business logic.
 4. Bump version ```$ meteor npm run bump <type>``` where <type> is ```patch```/```minor```/```major```.